box-community/box-custom-portal-demo/README.md

 ### Post-Deployment Configuration

 - Add the Vercel domain to the CORS configuration for your Box application.
+You may need to add more than one url as there is also a deployment url.
+Don't add the final backslash.
+Ex https://box-ccs-wealth-mgmt-portal-demo.vercel.app, https://demo-1-erfpodp84-smartoneinoks-projects.vercel.app

 ### Testing the Deployed Site